conorrussomanno/CreativeCoding_oF_F15/Week5/README.md

 		* Week3/
 		* Week4/
 		* Project1/
 * Your Project 1 should have a README with at least one screenshot of your tree.
-Feel free to also include a screencapture of you interacting with your Tree App and recursively generating different trees.
+Feel free to also include a screencapture of you interacting with your Tree application and recursively generating different trees.
-* If you haven't put a brief bio and a picture of yourself in your primary repo's README, please do so now!
+* If you haven't put a brief bio and a picture of yourself in your primary repo's README, please do!
-* Next week is animation!!!
+* Next week we begin animation!!!
-	* if you want to get a head start, check out: